 Associate of Applied Business (AAB)

-Some online programs may also prepare students for concentrations in a bachelor’s degree program.
+Some online programs may also prepare students for concentration in a bachelor’s degree program.
 Web development, artificial intelligence, video game programming, and software development are a few choices.

-Prospective students applying for admission to online associate in computer science programs must possess at least a high school or its GED equivalent, Official high school transcripts are required for submission, too.
+Prospective students applying for admission to online associate in computer science programs must possess at least a high school or GED equivalent.
+Official high school transcripts are required for submission, too.
 Many programs require minimum grades for certain math and science subjects, as well as a minimum GPA.

 Letters of recommendation, personal statements, and resumes are uncommon as admission requirements in associate degree programs.
 These are instead common among bachelor’s degree programs.